alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 AWS S3 offers [storage classes](https://aws.amazon.com/s3/storage-classes/)
 for a variety of different use cases and
-Corso can leverage a number of them, but not all, to reduce the cost of storing data in the cloud.
+Corso can leverage a number, but not all, of them to reduce the cost of storing data in the cloud.

 By default, Corso works hard to reduce its data footprint.